On This Day in History: September 27

 - Lorenzo Cherubini, Italian singer-songwriter and rapper

-- Steve Kerr, American basketball player and sportscaster
+- Steve Kerr, American basketball player, coach and sportscaster

 - Bernard Lord, Canadian lawyer and politician, 30th Premier of New Brunswick